chuckenglehart/chuckenglehart.github.io/_pages/chucks-iphone-thesis.md

 ## Phone
 - Pressing a recent or missed call initiates a call instead of bringing up information about the call.

+## Safari
+- Can't choose to open a link in a private tab